-Diving 200 feet under the ocean surface to conduct scientific research can lead to some interesting places.
+Diving 200 feet (60 meters) under the ocean surface to conduct scientific research can lead to some interesting places.
 For University of Texas at Austin Professor Bayani Cardenas, it placed him in the middle of a champagne-like environment of bubbling carbon dioxide with off-the-chart readings of the greenhouse gas.

 Cardenas discovered the region – which he calls “Soda Springs” – while studying how groundwater from a nearby island could affect the ocean environment of the Verde Island Passage in the Philippines.
 The passage is one of the most diverse marine ecosystems in the world and is home to thriving coral reefs.

 The amazing bubbling location, which Cardenas captured on video (embedded below), is not a climate change nightmare.
 It is linked to a nearby volcano that vents out the gases through cracks in the ocean floor and has probably been doing so for decades or even millennia.
 However, Cardenas said that the high CO2 levels could make Soda Springs an ideal spot for studying how coral reefs may cope with climate change.
 The site also offers a fascinating setting to study corals and marine life that are making a home among high levels of CO2.